filecoin-project/FIPs/FIPS/fip-keyless-f090-account.md

 ## Backwards Compatibility

-This change is not backwards compatible, upon the activation of this FIP in network upgrade:
+This change is not backwards compatible.
+Upon the activation of this FIP in a network upgrade:
-- the actor type of f090 will be migrated from a _multisig_ to _account_.
+- the actor type of f090 will be migrated from _multisig_ to _account_.
-- the existing signers of f090 multisig will no longer be able to perform multisig operations of the actor
+- the existing signers of the f090 multisig will no longer be able to perform operations on the actor

 ## Test Cases

-- Get actor cid of f090 it should return actor code cid of an `account`
+- Get actor cid of f090 should return actor code cid of an `account`

 ## Security Considerations

-This proposal improves the network security by removing the ownership and control of 15% of the total network token supply from 3 individuals to the network participants.
+This proposal improves the network security by removing the ownership and control of 15% of the total network token supply from 3 individuals and putting it under the control of network participants via the appropriate governance processes.

 ## Product Considerations